RenderKit/openvkl/doc/api.md

                            float time);

 Vector versions allow sampling at 4, 8, or 16 positions at once.
-Depending on the machine type and Open VKL driver implementation, these can give greater performance.
+Depending on the machine type and Open VKL device implementation, these can give greater performance.
 An active lane mask `valid` is passed in as an array of integers;
 set 0 for lanes to be ignored, -1 for active lanes.
 An array of time values corresponding to each object coordinate may be provided; a `NULL` value